regro/regolith/docs/index.rst

 Regolith
 ========
 Regolith is a content management system for software & research groups.
-Regolith creates and manages a database of people, publictaions, projects, proposals & grants, courses, and more!
+Regolith creates and manages a database of people, publications, projects, proposals & grants, courses, and more!
 From this database, regolith is then able to: